niraj8/niraj8/collected.md

 title: collected
 description: A collection of quotes, notes, links and other things I've collected over time.
 ---
+2024-04-05
+> The easy cure for analysis paralysis is doing something stupid and making people explain to you why it's wrong.
+Iterate on that until you run out of wrong. - [candied_orange on Stack Overflow](https://softwareengineering.stackexchange.com/a/444099/92068)

 2024-04-04 [Vivekananda and The Art of Memory](https://mast.queensu.ca/~murty/memory.pdf) by M. Ram Murty